manish-tf/api-gateway/README.md

 * [Postman](https://www.postman.com/downloads/)

 ## Branches and Branching Strategy
 The main Git branch is called `master` which is used for production.
-A long lived branch called `development` also exists that runs parallelly with `master` branch which will be used by all the developers to keep track of the latest code.
+A long-lived branch called `development` also exists that runs parallel with `master` branch which will be used by all the developers to keep track of the latest code.

 The project exclusively uses Git-Flow branching strategy invented by *Vincent Driessen*.
 <p  align="center">